COSC3020/theory-vs-practice-noahcanen-1/README.md

 - List 3 reasons why asymptotic analysis may be misleading with respect to actual performance in practice.

-Asymptotic analysis might be misleading for three reasons One is the ignoring of constant factors that still impact actual performance but are not factored into the algorithm's growth rate
+Asymptotic analysis might be misleading concerning actual performance in practice for three reasons

+One is the ignoring of constant factors that still impact actual performance but are not factored into the algorithm's growth rate.

-Two the hardware that the algorithm is running on Three Other processes are running besides the algorithm that you are testing the performance of.
+Two, the hardware that the algorithm is running on will impact actual performance.

+Three Other processes are running besides the algorithm that you are testing the actual performance of.